How Accurately Can a Gaussian Approximate Stochastic Approximation Iterates?: Introduction

 \section{Introduction}

-Stochastic Approximation (SA), introduced in the seminal work of \cite{robbins1951}, has emerged as a foundational algorithm whose applications spans from stochastic optimization in machine learning to finding fixed point of the Bellman equation in reinforcement learning (RL) \cite{Borkar2023, sutton2018, felisa2025}.
-At its core, SA provides a general framework for finding the root $x^*$ of an operator $F:\mathbb{R}^d\to\mathbb{R}^d$ when one only has access to it noisy observations.
+Stochastic Approximation (SA) \cite{robbins1951} is a foundational algorithm spanning applications from machine learning to solving the Bellman equation in reinforcement learning (RL) \cite{Borkar2023, sutton2018, felisa2025}.
+At its core, SA provides a general framework for finding the root $x^*$ of an operator $F:\mathbb{R}^d\to\mathbb{R}^d$ using only noisy observations.
 Formally, starting from an arbitrary $x_0\in\mathbb{R}^d$, we run the following iteration:

 where $\{M_k\}_{k\geq 0}$ is a zero-mean noise sequence which can potentially be composed of multiplicative and additive components, and $\{\alpha_k\}_{k \geq 0}$ is the step-size schedule.